Polynomials with core entropy zero: Maps in have core entropy zero

 \subsection{\Pcf polynomials via accumulation}

 \begin{prop} Let $f$ be a \pcf polynomial.
 Suppose that there exists a sequence $f_n \in \bigcup_{\mathcal{H}\in \mathfrak{S}} \mathcal{H}$ so that $f_n \to f$.
-Then $f$ has core entropy zero. \end{prop} We remark that if the sequence $f_n$ can be chosen to be post-critically finite, then the statement follows immediately from \cite[Theorem 1.2]{GT21} as the core entropy is a continuous function on the space of \pcf polynomials of degree $d$.
-We do not know if a \pcf polynomial $f$ is an accumulation point of a sequence of distinct relative hyperbolic components, the diameters of those \shcs are shrinking to zero. \begin{proof}[Proof of Proposition \ref{prop:azce}] Suppose for contradiction that $h(f) >0$.
+Then $f$ has core entropy zero. \end{prop} We remark that if the sequence $f_n$ can be chosen to be post-critically finite, then the statement immediately follows from \cite[Theorem 1.2]{GT21} as the core entropy is a continuous function on the space of \pcf polynomials of degree $d$.
+We do not know if this can always be achieved, as we do not know if the diameters of relative hyperbolic components are shrinking to zero. \begin{proof}[Proof of Proposition \ref{prop:azce}] Suppose for contradiction that $h(f) >0$.
 By Lemma \ref{lem:uncl}, for all sufficiently large $n$, there are uncountably many leaves separating the post-critical set of $f_n$.
 Let $g_n$ be the \pcf center of the \shc that contains $f_n$.
 Then the lamination of $g_n$ is the same as the lamination of $f_n$.
 Thus, the Hubbard tree $g_n$ intersects the Julia set in an uncountable set.
 Therefore $h(g_n) >0$ by Theorem \ref{thm:cs}, which is a contradiction to Proposition \ref{prop:icez}. \end{proof}